delaguardianick/Youtube-Watch-History-Statistics/README.md

 Input: `watch_history.json` file inside the Google Takeout.
 Can be found in `Takeout\YouTube and YouTube Music\history` inside the takeout file.

 The python script then takes every video and queries the Youtube API for extra information.
 All of that is then stored in a PostgreSQL DB organized like the schema below.
-The data is analyzed with pandas and through FastAPI, we send the information to an Angular app which displays the plots and relevant information.
+The data is analyzed with pandas, and through FastAPI, we send the information to an Angular app which displays the plots and relevant information.

 ## Installation
 - Run `git clone https://github.com/delaguardianick/YT-Watch-History-Stats.git` in desired folder